mparticle-tse/mp-roku-example-scenegraph-sdk/READ_ME.md

 # Setup mParticle example-scenegraph-sdk

-cd into the mparticle-roku-sdk folder and open the “example-scenegraph-sdk” in your desired text-editor Navigate to the Main.brs file in the Source folder and update the API Key and Secret with the ones you created in the mParticle platform for the Roku input.
+git clone the repo and cd into the example-scenegraph-sdk directory.

+Navigate to the Main.brs file in the Source folder and update the API Key and Secret with the ones you created in the mParticle platform for the Roku input.
 In the same Source folder go to the mParticle folder and do the same in the mParticleCore.brs file.

-In the Main.brs file make sure to comment out the options.dataPlanId = "REPLACE WITH DATA PLAN ID" line if you are not using a data plan. cd into the Source folder in the terminal and run “make” this will create a dist/ directory that contains the ZIP file you will upload to the Development Application Installer
+In the Main.brs file make sure to comment out the options.dataPlanId = "REPLACE WITH DATA PLAN ID" line if you are not using a data plan.

+cd into the Source folder in the terminal and run “make” this will create a dist/ directory that contains the ZIP file you will upload to the Development Application Installer

-Once you upload your ZIP file to the Development Application Installer and click Install / Replace you should see your Roku change to your channel
+Once you upload your ZIP file to the Development Application Installer and click Install / Replace you should see your Roku change to your channel.

-The Screen should look similar to this.
-If you would like to change the dimensions you can as well:
+# Using the VSCode Brightscript Plugin / Debugger

+The Brightscript Plugin for VSCode is very very helpful tool for testing with Roku.
+By using the debugger instead of sideloading your channel each time you will save an enormous amount of time. **This is the best way to test**.

+The guide linked [here](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript) explains how to install the plugin and setup the ```launch.json``` file needed to run the debugger.
+I have already included the file in the repo.
+All that is needed is to install the plugin and update the Host and Root Directory.
+You should then be able to run the Debugger and see events in the LS and console.